Quadratic Embedding Constants of Cartesian Products and Joins of Graphs: Introduction

-We next turn our attention to the Cartesian product of graphs.
+\end{prop} We next study the extremal case of the inequality \eqref{extremalinequality}.
 In \cite{zakiyyah}, Obata--Zakiyyah showed that the quadratic embedding constant of the Cartesian product of two graphs of QE class is zero.
 It is natural to study the case when at least one of the graphs in the Cartesian product does not belong to the QE class.
-In Corollary \ref{qeccatprodiff}, we show that the Cartesian product of two connected graphs $G_1$ and $G_2$ is of QE class if and only if both $G_1$ and $G_2$ are of QE class.
+Using Proposition \ref{qecrelation}, we show that the Cartesian product of two connected graphs $G_1$ and $G_2$ is of QE class if and only if both $G_1$ and $G_2$ are of QE class (see Corollary \ref{qeccatprodiff}).
 Thus, if a graph $G$ is of QE class, then $K_m\times G$ is of QE class and $\qec(K_m\times G)=0$.
 In our next main result, for a connected graph $G$ of non-QE class, we obtain $\qec(K_m\times G)$ in terms of $\qec(G)$. \begin{thm} Let $G$ be a connected graph of non-QE class with $n$ vertices and $K_m$ be a complete graph.
 Then $\qec (K_m\times G)=m\qec (G)$. \end{thm}

 In our final main result, we derive $\qec(K_{m,n}\times G)$ in terms of $\qec(G)$ when either $G$ or $K_{m,n}$ is not of QE class. \begin{thm} Let $G$ be a connected graph with $l$ vertices and $K_{m,n}$ be a complete bipartite graph. \begin{itemize} \item [(i)] If $K_{m,n}$ is of QE class and $G$ is of non-QE class, then $\qec (K_{m,n}\times G)=(m+n)\qec (G)$. \item [(ii)] If $K_{m,n}$ is of non-QE class, then $\qec (K_{m,n}\times G)=\max \{(m+n)\qec (G),l\frac{n(m-2)+m(n-2)}{m+n}\}$. \end{itemize} \end{thm}